offbynull/coroutines/README.md

 1. If you're doing any kind of IO at any point at all in your Coroutine (writing to System.out, a file, a socket, etc..), it'll likely either fail to serialize properly or deserialize to an inconsistent state.
 1. If you recompile your class using a different version of the JDK than the one you originally used (even without any code changes), the instructions that make up the method may change, and you'll likely fail to continue execution after you deserialize.
+1. Static fields that are objects won't be handled properly if they've been put on the operand stack or the local variable table.
+Those objects will end up being serialized and re-created on deserialization, meaning that the object on the operand stack / local variable table will no longer refer to the object set on the static field.

 There are likely other reasons as well.